 You can adjust the font size using the slider.
 Hold down the Option key and interact with the slider to adjust tracking.

 Finally the search field allows you to search for fonts.
 You can search for font names, foundries, tags, font properties and OpenType features.
 Learn more about searching

 The sidebar is divided into three sections.
 The top part shows application tags, such as All for all imported fonts and Activated for your activated fonts.
 Right click on the All tag to toggle the visibility of applications tags in the sidebar.

 Below the application tags your imported locations will be visible.
-If this is the first time you launch Typeface there won’t be any locations yet.
+If this is the first time you launch Typeface it will only show the Font Book location.
+The Font Book location imports all system fonts, activated fonts and other fonts you’ve imported into Font Book.
 You can import a new location by clicking on the + button or drag a folder from Finder onto the app.
 Imported locations are links to folders on your Mac.
 Typeface scans those folders for new fonts and automatically imports new fonts on launch.
 Learn more about importing fonts

 The bottom section contains your custom tags.
 You can use these to organize your fonts.
 Create new tags using the + button.
 Drag and drop fonts to a tag in the sidebar to attach that tag.
 Learn more about tags